pydata/xarray/FLEXIBLE_INDEXES_NOTES.md

 #### 2.3.1 Dataset/DataArray's `indexes` property

 The `indexes` property would allow easy access to all the indexes used in a Dataset/DataArray.
-There may be different options for the type returned:

-A. `Dict[CoordinateName, XarrayIndex]`: keys are coordinate names and values may be duplicated
-B. `Dict[CoordinateNames, XarrayIndex]`: keys may represent one or more coordinate names and values are unique

-Option A allows easy index look-up by coordinate name, while option B allows easy iteration through all the indexes.
-Option A may be more useful than option B for many tasks and may also be less ambiguous if more complex hashable types than `str` are used for `CoordinateName`.
+It would return a `Dict[CoordinateName, XarrayIndex]` for easy index lookup from coordinate name.

 #### 2.3.2 Additional Dataset/DataArray properties or methods

-Both options A and B in the section above have pros and cons.
-For convenience, we could maybe add one more property / method to get the indexes in the desired format.
+In some cases the format returned by the `indexes` property would not be the best (e.g, it may return duplicate index instances as values).
+For convenience, we could add one more property / method to get the indexes in the desired format if needed.

 ### 2.4 Propagate indexes through operations